UFUG2601-CPP-Programming/Fall2024Lab/lab05/README.md

 ```

-**Tree recursion example: find the maximum elements in an array**
+### Tree recursion example: find the maximum elements in an array

 In tree recursion, there are multiple recursive calls present in the body of the function.
 While tracing tree recursion, we get a tree-like structure where multiple recursive calls branch from one function.

-This problem can be addressed using the following tree recursive function.
+A tree recursive function can be implemented to find the maximum element in an array.

 ```c++
 // Recursive function to find the maximum element in the array